Maize&BlueReview - Everything Jim Harbaugh said after Michigan's win over Indiana

 On how he can keep his team focused during an event like that

 Really in the moment, everybody is—their thoughts are with Mike.
-Everybody around us (was focused) on getting him the care he needed.
+Mine were and verybody around us was to get him the care he needed.
 I thought he was able to, before they took him off—he was back.
 Most important thing is his health at that point.

 On scoring in the first drive of both halves